 © 2015 Australian Acoustical Society.
 Eusocial insects such as bees, ants and termites communicate multi-modally using chemical, visual, tactile and vibrational cues.
 While much work has been done on chemical and visual communications, the tactile and vibrational communication channel is somewhat neglected.
 Recent research indicates that structural vibrations caused by ants can be used to identify their activity level.
 However, these structural vibrations are caused by the response of the substrate excited by ants walking.
 The objective of this study is to determine the footprint of ants walking by separating the response of the substrate from the walking signal.
 The vibration of the substrate (in this case, a wooden veneer) caused by ants walking is measured by a laser vibrometer in an experimental setup isolated from environmental vibrations.
 By filtering the recorded vibration signal using a technique based on the dynamics in phase space followed by deconvolution from the response of the veneer using Tikhonov regularisation, the ant's walking signal is extracted and its nature determined.

 Zhang, Z., Oberst, S. & Lai, J.C.S.
-2015, 'Instability analysis of friction oscillators with uncertainty in the friction law distribution', Proceedings of the Institution of Mechanical Engineers, Part C: Journal of Mechanical Engineering Science, vol. 230, no. 6, pp. 948-958.View/Download from: Publisher's site
+2015, 'Instability analysis of friction oscillators with uncertainty in the friction law distribution', Proceedings of the Institution of Mechanical Engineers, Part C: Journal of Mechanical Engineering Science, vol. 230, no. 6, pp. 948-958.View/Download from: UTS OPUS or Publisher's site

 © Institution of Mechanical Engineers 2015.
 Despite substantial research efforts in the past two decades, the prediction of brake squeal propensity, as a significant noise, vibration and harshness (NVH) issue to automotive manufactures, is as difficult as ever.
 This is due to the complexity of the interacting mechanisms (e.g. stick-slip, sprag-slip, mode coupling and hammering effect) and the uncertain operating conditions (temperature, pressure).
 In particular, two major aspects in brake squeal have attracted significant attention recently: nonlinearity and uncertainty.
 The fugitiveness of brake squeal could be attributed to a number of factors including the difficulty in accurately modelling friction.
 In this paper, the influence of the uncertainty arising from the tribological aspect in brake squeal prediction is analysed.
 Three types of friction models, namely the Amonton-Coulomb model, the velocity-dependent model and the LuGre model, are randomly assigned to a group of interconnected oscillators which model the dynamics of a brake system.
 The complex eigenvalue analysis, as a standard stability analysis tool, and the friction work calculation are performed to investigate the probability for instability arising from the uncertainty in the friction models.
 The results are discussed with a view to apply this approach to the analysis of the squeal propensity for a full brake system.